itevie/discord-bot-maker-archive/README.md

 With a visual UI, you'll be able to make awesome Discord bots without any problem!

 ## Installing
+ - Make sure you have Node.JS installed on your computer (download)[https://nodejs.org/en/download]
  - Download the source code as a ZIP
  - Extract it
  - Open terminal and navigate to the folder